 Learn more by visiting the Identity Theft Resource Center (ITRC).
 The ITRC is a non-profit organization established to support victims of identity theft in resolving their cases, and to broaden public education and awareness in the understanding of identity theft, data breaches, cyber security, scams/fraud and privacy issues.

-Phishing is a scheme used by fraudsters posing as a financial institution, ATM/debit network, credit card Company, online retailer or other service provider to trick unsuspecting individuals into disclosing personal financial information.
-Typically, you would receive an unsolicited email or phone call that appears to be from an organization you recognize asking you to verify personal or financial information.
+Phishing is a scheme used by fraudsters posing as a financial institution, ATM/debit network, credit card company, online retailer or other service provider to trick unsuspecting individuals into disclosing personal financial information.
+Typically, a target would receive an unsolicited email or phone call that appears to be from an organization asking you to verify personal or financial information.
 These are organizations that, in some way, may be connected to your checking or savings account, such as your financial institution, utility company or payment company.
 To encourage immediate action, the request usually warns that an unauthorized transaction has taken place on your account, or that your service may be interrupted or shut down unless you confirm your information.

 How can I recognize a phishing email?

 If the phishing attack is in the form of an email, it may use the name, logo and website attributes of a legitimate business.
 It is sometimes difficult to tell the difference between a legitimate email and a phishing email.
 Here are some tips on what to look for:

 - The return email address is not associated with the correct domain name (or web address).